cmorris616/qualipy/docs/source/jira.md

 # JIRA
-QualiPy can interact with JIRA to retrieve tests (if JIRA uses the Xray plugin) and upload the test results.
+QualiPy can interact with JIRA to retrieve tests (if JIRA uses the Xray plugin), upload the test results, and move user stories based on test results.

 ## Credentials
 The credentials are stored with a service name of **jira**.
 For more information, see [Credentials](credentials.md)